s994n/sei-project-1/readme.md

 # Redshirt's run

-This game, inspired by Pacman (and Star Trek!) involves a player inside a maze, being chased by a group of characters (refered to here as 'enemies').
+This game, inspired by Pacman (and Star Trek!) involves a player inside a maze, being chased by a group of characters ('enemies').

 This is my first project, built in one week, three weeks into my Software Engineering Immersive at General Assembly.